MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

     ![Save as options](media/inventor-save-as-options.PNG "Save as options")

-    We suggest using the **Brep** setting.
-Brep stands for “boundary representation” and produces the lowest poly output for Inventor files.
+    We suggest using the **Brep** “boundary representation” setting, which produces the lowest poly output for Inventor files.
 If your model is not overly complex and you desire a higher level of detail, you can use the **Low** setting ([see Performance targets](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets)).

 ## Convert your OBJ file to a GLB file